ZJR64/Shop/docs/DesignDoc.md

 ## OO Design Principles
 > _**[Sprint 2, 3 & 4]** Discuss at least **4 key OO Principles** in your current design.
 This should be taken from your work in "Adherence to Architecture and Design Principles" that you have completed in a previous Sprint.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

+Single Responsibility:
+  The Controller class does not have methods to change or retrieve the name, id, or type of a product.
+Rather its only purpose is to add, remove, update, or delete products that already exist.

+Pure Fabrication:
+  Pure Fabrication appears within the FileDAO classes.
+The FileDAO extracts functionality that could have been contained within the model classes, but to maintain other OOP priniciples, functionality is split between the two.

+Controller:
+  A Controller can be defined as the first object beyond the UI level that receives and controls a set of operations.
+The Controller is the class that deals with the HTTP requests and is the first layer beyond the "UI": also known as the Terminal or Localhost page.

+Open/Closed:
+  The ProductController class is open for extension without modifying the base functionality.
+The ProductController class will be extened to other parts of the website but it will not be modified further.

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_